eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   Alternatively, if only production events are tracked, the data could be integrated at this point into the data provisioning pipeline's data structure for consumed materials.
 - In the end this enables the customer to integrate the child parts into the SingleLevelBomAsBuilt aspect.

-In the end this enables the customer to integrate the child parts into the SingleLevelBomAsBuilt aspect.

 ![Unique ID Push Process](../assets/unique_id_push_process.png)